zeroclipboard/zeroclipboard/docs/api/ZeroClipboard.Core.md

 #### `"beforecopy"`

 On `click`, the Flash object will fire off a `beforecopy` event.
-This event is generally only used for "UI prepartion" if you want to alter anything before the `copy` event fires.
+This event is generally only used for "UI preparation" if you want to alter anything before the `copy` event fires.

 **IMPORTANT:** Handlers of this event are expected to operate synchronously if they intend to be finished before the "copy" event is triggered.